-Chart patterns help traders understand market sentiment at any given point in time.
+Chart patterns are used within the study of technical analysis to help traders understand and interpret market sentiment as well as to develop trading plans.
 Unlike technical indicators, identifying and analyzing chart patterns is qualitative (subjective) rather than quantitative.
-It’s not enough to simply recognize a pattern — you must look at the bigger picture to validate it.
-This means assessing the strength of a chart pattern and using other forms of technical analysis to confirm it.
+One trader might see a flag pattern whereas another might see a wedge or channel.
+With that in mind, it’s not enough to simply recognize a pattern.
+A trader must look at the bigger picture to validate it.
+This means first assessing the strength of a chart pattern and then use other forms of technical analysis, like analyzing indicators or price action, to confirm it.

-Let’s take a look at what chart patterns are, some of the most popular patterns, how to trade them in practice and other important considerations.
+In this article, we’ll take a look at what chart patterns are, identify some of the most popular patterns, and explain how to take trades based on them, as well as other important considerations.

 What Are Chart Patterns?

-Chart patterns are simply combinations of trend lines.
-For example, two converging trend lines may form an ascending triangle, descending triangle or symmetrical triangle.
+Chart patterns are simply combinations of trend lines that are measured based on price action.
+For example, two converging trend lines may form an ascending triangle, descending triangle, or symmetrical triangle.
 These patterns carry insights into market sentiment.
-An ascending triangle is a sign that bulls are gaining momentum while a descending triangle suggests that bears are gaining momentum — both potentially leading to a breakout or breakdown.
+For example, an ascending triangle, with its higher lows and tightening price action at a previous level of resistance is a sign that bulls are gaining momentum and suggests the potential for price to break to the upside.
+Inversely, a descending triangle with its lower highs and consolidation at a previous level of support suggests that buyers are weakening and that bears are gaining momentum, potentially leading to a breakdown in price.

 There are three types of chart patterns: